SiewJun/KPI-Website/README.md

 # KPI System Website

 ## Welcome to the KPI System Website project!
-This website is designed to track Key Performance Indicators (KPIs) for your organization.
+This website is designed to track Key Performance Indicators (KPIs) for University Students.
 It's built using HTML, CSS, Bootstrap, JavaScript, PHP, and SQL.

 ## Features
 - **User Authentication**: Secure login and registration system for users.